 - v.
 For criterion 5 above, the child must be on roll at the feeder school at the point of application. - vi.
-For criterion 6 above, measurement of distance of up to three decimal places will be in a straight line from the centre point of the property to the school's main designated front gate, using a computerised mapping system (Routefinder).
-Where there is equal distance then lots will be drawn, supervised by an independent officer (see section 10.0).
+For criterion 6 above, measurement of distance of up to three decimal places will be in a straight line from the centre point of the home property to the school's main designated front gate, using a computerised geo-coded mapping system.
+Where there is equal distance then lots will be drawn.
+The drawing of lots will be undertaken by an independent person, not an employee or governor of the school